DeepRec-AI/HybridBackend/README.md

 make -j8
 ```

-## Build from source on MacOS w/o docker
+## Build from source on macOS w/o docker

 - Fetch source from git and sync submodules.